siberianfox/tinygwiki/Road-to-1.0.md

 * Changed $je to $jv for JSON vebosity setting
 * Added $tv for text verbosity setting
 * Added some new self tests and made all tests work from and return to home position.
 Type $test for a list
+* Limit switches now put the system into an infinite loop so no more commands from the UI are accepted until reset is performed.
+Reset can be physical (button), or ctrl-x - they both have exactly the same effect.
+The board attempts to send an 'er' report (in JSON mode) or an EMERGENCY SHUTDOWN message if in text mode.

 Changes in 352 builds
 * Removed $xsm switch mode setting